 Vandenberg successfully launches Minuteman III

-By 2nd Lt.
-Raymond Geoffroy, 30th Space Wing Public Affairs
+By 1st Lt.
+Raymond Geoffroy , 30th Space Wing Public Affairs

-VANDENBERG AIR FORCE BASE, Calif. -- A Minuteman III intercontinental ballistic missile configured with a National Nuclear Security Administration test assembly was launched from North Vandenberg today at 1 a.m.
+VANDENBERG AIR FORCE BASE, Calif. -- An unarmed Minuteman III intercontinental ballistic missile configured with a National Nuclear Security Administration test assembly launched from North Vandenberg today at 3:01 a.m.

-The launch was an operational test to determine the weapon system's reliability and accuracy.
+The launch was an operational test to verify the weapon system's reliability and accuracy.

-The missile's single unarmed re-entry vehicle traveled approximately 4,190 miles to the pre-determined target near the Kwajalein Atoll in the Marshall Islands.
+The missile carried three unarmed re-entry vehicles approximately 4,190 miles at speeds in excess of 24,000 mph to their pre-determined targets near the Kwajalein Atoll in the Marshall Islands.

-Col. Steven W. Winters, 30th Space Wing vice commander, was the spacelift commander.
+Col. David Buck, the 30th Space Wing commander, was the mission's launch decision authority.
 Lt.
-Col. Lesa K. Toler, 576th FLTS commander, was the mission director for this test launch.
+Col. Lesa K. Toler, the 576th Flight Test Squadron commander, was the mission director for this test launch.

-The data collected will be used by the entire ICBM community, including the United States Strategic Command planners and the NNSA/Department of Energy laboratories.
+The data collected will be used by the entire ICBM community, including the United States Strategic Command planners and Department of Energy laboratories.